code-and-effect/effective_test_bot/README.md

   test 'building a post in 5 steps' do
     wizard_action_test('/build_post/step1', '/build_post/step5', User.first) do
       if page.current_path.end_with?('step4')
-        assert_content 'your post is ready but must first be approved by an admin.' end
+        assert_text 'your post is ready but must first be approved by an admin.' end
     end
   end